b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **B**

+Bateson, Gregory (2000) [First published 1972].
+'Steps to an Ecology of Mind: Collected Essays in Anthropology, Psychiatry, Evolution, and Epistemology'.
+University of Chicago Press.
+ISBN 9780226039053

 **Robert Beer**

 **Bing, please introduce, summarise and critique, along with a stub biography: Beer, Robert (1999).
 'The Encyclopedia of Tibetan Symbols and Motifs'.
 Boston, Massachusetts, U. S. A.: Shambala Publications, Inc. ISBN 9781570624162 (cloth)**